Regenerating the Shinyanga Landscape

 Developing and co-facilitating a Landscape Partnership

 Ginkyo is the co-creator and co-facilitator of this Landscape Partnership and works with its partners on a viable finance structure.

-- As co-creator, Ginkyo build a Multi-stakeholder Platform, shaping the right conditions for this landscape partnership to flourish
+- As co-creator, Ginkyo sets up a so-called multi-stakeholder partnership shaping the right conditions for this Landscape Partnership to flourish

 - As a co-facilitator, Ginkyo works on a shared understanding of the landscape conditions, challenges and opportunities

 - We engage with all stakeholders in collaborative planning to develop an agreed action plan